CyberSleeper/tutorial10-webchat/README.md

 ## 3.2: Be Creative!
 ![alt text](image-1.png)
-I add profile different profile picture to differ the users.
+I add profile picture to differ the users.